sandialabs/suncal/doc/Manual/manual.md

 $$u_{pred}(x) = \sqrt{u_{conf}^2 + \sigma_y^2}$$

-### Prediction

-The Prediction output view allows the selection of an arbitrary x value and calculates the expected y value and associated prediction uncertainty.

 ### Residual Plots

 The Residual plots provide diagnostic tools on the regression.
 A histogram, a plot of the raw residuals, and normal probability plot can help determine whether the selected model (line, polynomial, etc.) is adequate to describe the data.